Disclaimer: This Article is updated by Yusra Qasim.

 A business with no uniqueness, no consideration for differentiation will be just another start-up that will eventually fail.

 I bought a better mousetrap the other day.
-That’s one of those idioms meant to indicate to people that innovation will make a start-up successful by developing or inventing something superior to a device that is widely used.
+This is one of those idioms meant to indicate to people that innovation will make a start-up successful by developing or inventing something superior to a device that is widely used.
 (From the old saying, “If you build a better mousetrap, the world will beat a path to your door.”

 If you do find a unique solution to fix a problem ask yourself if it can be protected (patent) and can it be easily copied?